oliversun9/road-to-glory-leetcode/README.md

 * P142.
 Linked List Cycle II -  I did using O(n) space, which is poor.
 Then I read a genius solution that uses two pointers.
 It's like two cars racing each other. - July 30, 21
 * P144.
 Binary Tree Preorder Traversal.
 Basic.
 Aug 2, 21
 * P150.
 Evaluate Reverse Polish Notation - I finished very quickly but one sample test wouldn’t pass and I spent so much time debugging it!
 I tried getting vscode c++ debugger to work but something was missing for arm64 and then I thought i should use lldb on command line.
 Just when I was about to do that, I realized that I’d been treating negative numbers as the minus operator!
 I solved it without using a stack, I used recursion instead.
 I used a pointer (actually reference) to represent the end of the subarray so I didn’t have to modify the given vector.
 July 30, 21
+* P153.
+Find Minimum in Rotated Sorted Array.
+Binary search.
+Did the harder version before.
+Aug 7, 21
 * P169.
 Majority Element.
 I usd nth element, but I saw many different solutions to this question: divide and conquer, Moore’s voting algorithm (very smart) and even bit manipulation!
 July 31, 20
+* P191.
+Number of 1 Bits.
+I did it by repeatedly clearing the lowest set bit.
+Other ways include keep dividing by two.
+Aug 7, 21
 * P200.
 Number of Islands -  I did it with dfs, with seems standard.
 July 30, 21
 * P205.
 Isomorphic Strings - I stored character replacement in two maps but it's not fast enough, and better solutions store the last seen position of pair in two vectors.
 I like how it has dp flavor in it. - July 29, 21
 * P206.
 Reverse Linked List.
 I did it with iteration but I learned how to do it recursively from discussions - the key is that head points to the end of the reversed rest of the list.
 Aug 5, 21